 Note: Project periods under this priority may be up to 60 months.
-Projects should be designed to ensure that all proposed scholars successfully complete the program within 60 months of the start of the project.
-The Secretary may reduce continuation awards for any project in which scholars are not on track to complete the program by the end of that period.
+Projects should be designed to ensure that all proposed scholars successfully complete the program within 60 months from the start of the project.
+The Secretary may reduce continuation awards for any project in which scholar recruitment is not on track or scholars are not on track to complete the program within the project period.

-To be considered for funding under this absolute priority, program applicants must meet the application requirements contained in the priority.
-All projects funded under this absolute priority also must meet the programmatic and administrative requirements specified in the priority.
+To be considered for funding under this absolute priority, all program applicants must meet the requirements contained in this priority.